 A Theory of Social Change

-Check out the videos below by the Ford Foundation and eAdvcacyLab discussing how the pain community can create political opportunity, organizational infrastructure, while engaging people to unite, change healthcare policy and social reform through eAdvocacy.
+Check out the videos below by the Ford Foundation, AdvocacyLab and TedXTalks on YouTube discussing how the pain community can create political opportunity, organizational infrastructure, while engaging people to unite, change healthcare policy and social reform through eAdvocacy.

 Through education, mobilization, policy reform, and advancing public awareness the pain community is collectively putting forth the following platform for change.

 “A Theory of Social Change”

 By utilizing research, collaborative tools and social media strategy, the Pain Advocacy Coalition (PAC) will advocate for changing over- reaching draconian healthcare policy by:

 - encouraging dialogue with policy makers, special interests, and oversight agencies to recognize the negative impact of the CDC guidelines on patients experiencing acute/ chronic/ intractable pain

 - urging policy makers, special interests, and oversight agencies to stop new legislation that restricts prescribing opioids to patients until viable research, treatments and medical modalities for pain have demonstrated reliability through sufficient trials establishing their efficacy in comparison with opioids

 - refuting third-party administrators efforts to further deny coverage to restrict treatment of acute/ chronic/ intractable pain with opioids

 - empowering patients and caregivers to contribute to state/ federal policy discussions impacting medical care for acute and intractable pain patients